Reasons to love New England, the charming northeast corner of the USA.

 Foxes, deer, rabbits, squirrels, and other animals roam the woods year-round, and there are plenty of marked hiking trails for strolling through the woodland.

-But one should always beware of turkey families, which like to randomly waltz into the road and terrify drivers.
+But always beware of turkey families, which like to randomly waltz into the road and terrify drivers.

 Also, beware of the deer that like to prance in front of your car while driving at night.